-A antispasmodic, Colicare 10 Mg/10 Mg Tablet is used for the treatment of a certain type of intestinal problem called irritable bowels syndrome.
+A antispasmodic, Colicare 10 Mg/10 Mg Tablet is used for the treatment of functional disturbances of GI motility such as irritable bowel syndrome.
 It reduces the symptoms of intestinal and stomach cramping.
 This medicine works by slowing down the natural movements of the gut and by relaxing the stomach and intestine muscles.

 This medicine can cause a range of anticholinergic side effects such as dizziness, weakness, dry eyes, blurred vision, dry mouth and abdominal bloating, and, at higher doses, serious effects like decreased sweating, flushed skin, irregular heartbeat, slurred speech, loss of coordination, mood changes, difficulty urinating and decreased sexual ability.